4 Best Short-Term Health Insurance Companies (2025)

 • Editor rating:

-Allstate Health sells plans that you can get even if you have serious health issues.
+Allstate Health sells plans you can get even if you have serious health issues.

 Pros